Hemasri-P/Azure-Notes/Azure.md

 - ![alt text](image-295.png)
 - Hypervisor = Ingregation b/w docker and infra
 - takes care of docker will be running / Monitor
+- A hypervisor is like a manager that helps a single physical computer run multiple virtual computers
 - ![alt text](image-296.png)
 - Types : ![alt text](image-297.png)
 - Type 2 is better beacause it folows shared responsibility model and less cost

+- Type 1 Hypervisor (Bare-Metal):
+- Runs Directly on Hardware: It installs directly on the physical computer and does not need a host operating system.
+- Example: VMware ESXi, Microsoft Hyper-V.
+- Usage: Often used in data centers and for server virtualization.

+- Type 2 Hypervisor (Hosted):
+- Runs on Top of a Host OS: It installs on an existing operating system like an application.
+- Example: VMware Workstation, Oracle VirtualBox.
+- Usage: Commonly used on personal computers for testing and development.

 ## Difference between Hypervisor And Docker :